cert-manager/sample-external-issuer/README.md

 In the unit-tests, we can use a simple byte string for the certificate, but in E2E later we will use real ceritificate signing requests and real certificates.

+#### An example signer

+For the purposes of this example external issuer, we will implement an `exampleSigner` which implements both the `HealthChecker` and the `Signer` interfaces, and which signs the CSR using a static in-memory CA certificate.

+In `internal/issuer/signer/signer.go` you will see that we: decode the supplied CSR bytes, and then sign the certificate using some libraries that were copied from the Kubernetes project.
+This simple implementation is just sufficient to allow us (later) to perform some E2E tests with cert-manager.

+In your external issuer, this is where you will plug in your CA client library, or where you will instantiate an HTTP client and connect to your API.

+Notice also that we add two concrete factory functions which are supplied to the `IssuerReconciler` and `CertificateRequestReconciler` in `main.go`.

 ## Links

 [External Issuer]: https://cert-manager.io/docs/contributing/external-issuers